Installation#

 arch – if non-

-, the architecture of refs to collectcancellable – a
+None, the architecture of refs to collectcancellable – a

 Cancellable

-- list_remote_refs_sync(remote_or_uri: str, cancellable: Cancellable | None = None) list[RemoteRef] #
+- list_remote_refs_sync(remote_or_uri: str, cancellable: Cancellable | None = None) list[RemoteRef]#

 Lists all the applications and runtimes in a remote.